MyTooliT/ICOlyzer/README.md

 ##### Filepath

-With `inputs` positional parameter you can change the file the script converts.
+With the `inputs` positional parameter you can change the file the script converts.

 ```
 icoconverter ~/Downloads/log.hdf5